-The recognized gain or loss is the amount the contributing partner would have recognized if the property had been sold for its fair market value when it was distributed.
-This amount is the difference between the property's basis and its fair market value at the time of contribution.
+Distribution of contributed property to another partner.
+If a partner contributes property to a partnership and the partnership distributes the property to another partner within 7 years of the contribution, the contributing partner must recognize gain or loss on the distribution difference between the property's basis and its fair market value at the time of contribution.
 The character of the gain or loss will be the same as the character of the gain or loss that would have resulted if the partnership had sold the property to the distributee partner.
 Appropriate adjustments must be made to the adjusted basis of the contributing partner's partnership interest and to the adjusted basis of the property distributed to reflect the recognized gain or loss.